 Michael works with people who are fighting life and death battles of the soul.
 Often they are despairing and may even contemplate violence.
 He says the soul is at the heart of the being.
-When we lose touch with it, we become engulfed in a kind of fog: the red fog in war or among street gangs that smells of anger and violence and keeps people hyper-inflamed, the white fog of “distancing” in suburban white middle class culture which substitutes comfort for being alive and is compounded by electronic devices which “disappear” us, the black fog that descends when the red or white fog pushes people into despair and even suicide.
-Young people in a black fog will say there is “nothing” inside them.
-They are devastated, utterly unaware of the genius they came into the world with.
+When we lose touch with it, we become engulfed in a kind of fog.
+The red fog of war or among street gangs smells of anger and violence and keeps people hyper-inflamed.
+The white fog of “distancing” in suburban, white, middle-class culture substitutes comfort for being alive and is compounded by electronic devices which “disappear” us.
+The black fog descends when the red or white fog pushes people into despair and even suicide.
+Young people in a black fog say they are empty inside.
+They are devastated, utterly unaware of the unique genius with which they came into the world.

 To be educated is for one’s genius “to be led out” (educare) into the world and to become engaged in ongoing creation.
 This process involves a shattering of ego, not just Trump-style megalomania, but the ego trap of staying small and safe.
 Cultures used to help people to shatter the ego with rites of passage.
 Now our rites of passage are fashioned from the troubles of our own lives.

 Reflecting on the tension between the “inner” and “outer” work, Michael says we are living in a time where it’s no longer appropriate to seek only individual enlightenment or salvation.
 We are called to bring whatever shards of consciousness we’ve connected with back to our suffering world.
 We have long ago passed a point where withholding one’s genius can be justified.

 Fortunately, we don’t have to be experts or have all the answers before we act upon our genius urge.
 If we show up, “things unknown” will appear through us just as Athena spoke through Mentor to Telemachus, empowering him to deal with the suitors.
 The divine will always meet us halfway.